-Under GDPR, consent can no longer be given in a general sense and must be given freely, to a specific purpose of processing and by an affirmative action (i.e. seeking individuals to opt in rather than opt out).
-In view of this, MHA will review existing consents to ensure that we can process personal data someone has previously consented to us processing.
+Under GDPR, consent can no longer be given in a general sense and must be given freely, and in relation to a specific purpose of processing.
+It also requires an affirmative action (i.e. seeking individuals to opt in rather than opt out).

 MHA will consider consent as a basis for processing in general and its use where other grounds for processing that personal data are unavailable.
 Reference should be made to point 2.2 below. (e.g. where MHA needs to consider consent in relation to the use of images like a photograph from a gala day in any publications or on our website).
-The resident would be requested to sign a consent form to confirm their agreement to the publication.
+In such a case, the resident would be requested to sign a consent form to confirm their agreement to the publication.